propfeds/lemmas-garden/README.md

   - Immortal: Celebrate your farm's 50th anniversary.
   - Rabbits on Your Lawn: Let hopleek spread to a plot with a PvZ plant.
 - Chapters:
-  - After 1st pub: Yesterday, a small plot of land was registered to Lemma Rancher.
+  - Introduction: Yesterday, a small plot of land was registered to Lemma Rancher.
 Today, Lemma's garden does weatherly.
 Tomorrow, Madeline would be proud.
+  - First publish: 'Let's see we got... this much from last harvest.
+  Minus the sales tax, maintenance, plant food dog food,...
+I wonder why it'd always miraculously add up to {0}% each time?
+Lemma, [can you] prove this?'
+  {1}p had been deducted from Lemma's savings of {2}p after publishing.
   - Clickable headlines after certain points (like hopleek spawning, or published adverts)
   - e100 tau: Today marked an extraordinary milestone for the eternal farm.
 For